20 tips for the ultimate road trip

 If your vehicle doesn't already have a roof rack, planning a major road trip is a great excuse to invest in one.
 With that, you can put bulky items and other belongings in a cargo box on top of your rig, freeing up an enormous amount of space inside to stretch your legs or pack more items.
 Don't forget to invest in several sets of strong, reliable straps or bungee cords.

 You may also like: Longest highways in America

 Be mindful when packing the car

 Don't just drag everything to the curb and start packing up your vehicle Tetris-style, according to how well certain objects fit together.
-Instead, be smart about how you pack the car, thinking about what you will need and when.
-If you know, for example, that you won't be in the water for the first few days, keep the kayaking gear or bulky pool toys buried in the back.
+Instead, be strategic by thinking about what you'll need and when.
+If you know, for example, that you won't be in the water for the first few days, keep the beach bag and pool toys buried for now.
 Likewise, if you know you'll want your laptop as soon as you get to your hotel on the first night, pack that on the outside for easy access.

 Have a charging system

 Between your phone, laptop, Kindle, and other devices, it's likely that you'll have lots of things you want to keep charged on the road—and if this isn't a solo journey, you can double or triple that number.
 A built-in USB charger in your car won't be enough, even if it has several ports.